Scaling Playbook12 min readLast reviewed

 Ramp structure for a brand new Google Ads dropshipping account.

 Search - branded backstop.
-Manual CPC campaign on your brand name.
-Tight budget, $5-10/day.
-This catches branded traffic Google would otherwise route to organic.
+Manual CPC on your brand name, $5-10/day.
+Catches branded traffic Google would otherwise route to organic.

 Search - category backstop.
-Manual CPC on the top 3-5 category terms for your products.
+Manual CPC on the top 3-5 category terms.
 Negative match anything irrelevant.
 Daily budget $20-30.
-This prints while PMax learns and gives Smart Bidding signal to feed off later.
+This prints conversions while PMax learns.

-Do not run Demand Gen, Display, or Video on day one.
-They will dilute the conversion signal Performance Max needs.
+Skip Demand Gen, Display, and Video on day one.
+They dilute the conversion signal Performance Max needs.

 Conversion seeding.
-Upload offline conversions from any orders that happened during onboarding (manual orders, friends-and-family launch buys, paid samples).
-5-10 seeded conversions on day one is plenty.
+Upload offline conversions from onboarding orders - manual buys, friends-and-family, paid samples.
+5-10 seeded conversions is enough.
 This pre-tunes Smart Bidding so it does not start cold.

 Total daily spend in week one: $75-140.
 Most operators want to spend more.
 Resist.
 Smart Bidding cannot tune to noise.